 This is the best hamburger seasoning recipe.
-It’s full of flavor and easy to make with basic pantry ingredients.
-Take your burgers to the next level with this easy burger seasoning mix!
+This simple blend is full of flavor and easy to make with basic pantry ingredients.
+Take your burgers to the next level with this easy homemade burger seasoning!

-That brings us to the perfect hamburger seasoning.
-If you get the beef and the hamburger seasoning right, you end up with an amazing burger.
+That brings us to the perfect burger seasoning recipe.
+If you get the beef and the seasoning blend right, you end up with the best burgers.
 Every.
 Time.

 What’s the best ground beef ratio for a hamburger?

-If you want a rich, juicy burger, choose ground beef with a higher fat content, such as ground chuck that’s about 80% lean.
+If you want a rich, juicy burger patty, choose ground beef with a higher fat content, such as ground chuck that’s about 80% lean.

 As a side note, the terms ground beef and hamburger may be used interchangeably, but technically, there is a difference.
 Ground Beef can only be made using meat, trimmings and fat from primal cuts.
 Hamburger can have extra fat added to it, such as beef shank, to create the desired fat content.
 Both hamburger and ground beef may have no more than 30 percent fat by weight.